@azerum/ts-csp

 Class Channel<T>

-See methods of ReadableChannel and WritableChannel for details
+For details, see the methods of ReadableChannel and WritableChannel

 Type Parameters